nataliyamiller/Shoe-Store-withSQL/README.md

 ### Description

-_This application allows you to add new stores and to add brands to a particular store.
-And vise versa, it allows to add new brands and to add stores to a particular brand.
-You can also update or delete stores or brands.
+This application allows user to add new stores and brands to the list.
+After adding a new store, user can go to that store's page and add brands to that store.
+And vice versa, after adding a new brand, user can go to that brand's page and add stores to that brand.
+User can also update each store or brand information, or delete that store or brand if it's no longer needed.
-By clicking on a particular store or brand you will go to that store or brand's page, where you can see and manage the data for that store or brand.

 ## Setup